rokyan/hfdp/README.md

 *Singleton* - ensure the class only has one instance and provide a global point of access to it.

 *Command* - encapsulate a request as an object, thereby letting you parametrize clients with different requests, queue or log requests, and support undoable operations.

+*Adapter* - converts the interface of a class into another interface clients expect.
+Lets classes work together that couldn't otherwise because of incompatible interfaces.

+*Facade* - provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the substem easier to use.